Anorexia: symptoms and treatment

 Symptoms of anorexia

-You can recognize anorexia by the first signs, if you look closely and listen to the girl:
+You can recognize anorexia by the first signs if you look closely and listen to the girl:

-- She refuses to eat high-calorie foods.
+- She refuses high calorie foods.

-- Some girls even go hungry.
+- Some girls even begin to starve.

-- The girls are constantly depressed.
+- Girls are constantly experiencing depression.

 Causes of anorexia